Best Things to Do in the Presidio of San Francisco (Trails, Views, Beaches & Tunnel Tops Guide)

 Colibri Mexican Bistro

-Located in a beautifully restored historic barracks near the Main Post, Colibri Mexican Bistro offers traditional Mexican dishes in one of the Presidio’s most atmospheric dining spaces.
-Open for lunch, dinner, with a happy hour Monday through Friday, it’s an easy place to stop between museum visits or after exploring nearby trails.
+Located in a beautifully restored historic barracks near the Main Post, Colibri Mexican Bistro is open for lunch and dinner, with a happy hour Monday through Friday.

 Museums & Cultural Attractions in the Presidio